 |Delivery Line Loss Charge||See below for calculation2|

 1 The Ontario Energy Board (OEB) sets the residential and small business rates for electricity under Ontario’s Regulated Price Plan or RPP.
-The OEB reviews and adjusts these rates two times a year: in the summer (May 1) and in the winter (November 1).
+The OEB reviews and adjusts these rates, if required, twice a year: in the summer (May 1) and in the winter (November 1).
 The vast majority of Hydro Ottawa customers pay Time-of-Use rates.
 If you are a Tiered price customer, please visit ontarioenergyboard.ca for more information.

 2 The Delivery Line Loss Charge is calculated by multiplying the Electricity Charge Consumption (per RPP Category) by the loss factor and then multiplying this number by the current month’s Electricity Charge under the RPP rate.